p-brubaker/proxifetch/README.md

 # proxifetch

-A simple proxy server to get around annoying cors issues encountered during student projects To set up your own, fork this repo and deploy it to heroku, then make a post request to your Heroku app's url and provide the following object as the body.
+A simple proxy server to get around annoying cors issues encountered while making api requests from the browser while working on student projects.
+To set up your own, fork this repo and deploy it to heroku, then make a post request to your Heroku app's url and provide the following object as the body.